rreiner-hqs/qoqo_iqm/README.md

 # qoqo-iqm

-**Note: At the moment this backend can only be used to test the connection to the testbed.
-It will NOT return data from a valid simulation of a quantum circuit.**

 IQM-backend for the qoqo/roqoqo quantum toolkit by [HQS Quantum Simulations](https://quantumsimulations.de).

 The qoqo_iqm/roqoqo-iqm packages provide backends for qoqo/roqoqo that allow the users to run quantum circuits on the IQM web API testbed.